y-a-v-a/node-gd/README.md

 $ npm install node-gd
 ```

-## Installation on Windows 7
+## Installation on Windows 8

-Please open an issue if you have the answer.
-I'm sure it works, I just don't have ready the exact commands.
+Hopefully will be working on this soon.
+Up until then: sorry, won't build on Windows.

 ## Usage